Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Introduction

+\textbf{Contributions.} We approach Question 1 from a stability perspective and analyze the linearized mean-field system around a \emph{normal equilibrium} of the dynamics (e.g., disease-free state).
+We then connect this mean-field stability analysis to long-range interactions under the true system dynamics through an empirical study.
+Our results show that the spectral properties of the linearized mean-field dynamics reveal strong predictors for long-range interactions.
+These results motivate our solution to Question 2.

-\textbf{Contribution.} To address this question, we introduce STACCA (Shared Transformer Actor–Critic with Counterfactual Advantage), a unified transformer-based MARL framework.
-Transformers are known for their ability to model long-range dependencies, and their core self-attention mechanism has been adapted to many domains, including graphs \cite{Vaswani2017AttentionAllYouNeed}\cite{velickovic2018graph}.
-STACCA employs a centralized Graph Transformer Critic that learns global, long-range dependencies among agents, providing system-level context to aid policy learning and enhance local decisions.
-Complementing this, a shared Graph Transformer Actor learns a policy that effectively \emph{stacca} (``detaches'' in Italian) from the specific network topology seen during training, enabling zero-shot transfer to unseen network topologies.
-However, to both encourage the critic to learn long-range dependencies and expose the actor to diverse local network structures, we must train on relatively large networks which amplifies the challenge of \emph{multi-agent credit assignment}.
-To address this, STACCA integrates a novel counterfactual advantage that leverages the global critic’s state-value estimates to isolate each agent’s contribution.
-Overall, our proposed method mitigates key drawbacks of prior MARL approaches in networked systems by jointly addressing long-range interaction modeling, network generalization, and credit-assignment.
+To address Question 2, we introduce STACCA (Shared Transformer Actor-Critic with Counterfactual Advantage), a transformer-based MARL framework.
+Transformers are known for their ability to model long-range dependencies, and their self-attention mechanism has been adapted to many domains, including graphs \cite{Vaswani2017AttentionAllYouNeed, velickovic2018graph}.
+STACCA employs a \textbf{(1) Centralized Graph Transformer Critic} that learns long-range dependencies among agents, providing global context to aid policy learning and enhance local decisions.
+Complementing this, a \textbf{(2) Shared Graph Transformer Actor} learns a policy that effectively \emph{stacca} (``detaches'' in Italian) from the specific network seen during training, enabling zero-shot transfer to unseen network topologies and scales.
+To both encourage the critic to learn long-range dependencies and expose the actor to diverse local network structures, we must train on relatively large networks, which amplifies the challenge of \emph{multi-agent credit assignment}.
+To address this, STACCA integrates a novel \textbf{(3) Counterfactual Advantage} that leverages the global state-value critic (as opposed to a less stable action-value critic) to isolate each agent’s contribution against a counterfactual baseline (i.e., what would have happened if the agent had acted differently).

-Our experiments on epidemic containment and rumor-spreading network control tasks demonstrate that STACCA substantially outperforms the baseline MAPPO algorithm and showcase its scalability and generalizability benefits.
+Our experiments on epidemic containment and rumor-spreading network control tasks demonstrate that STACCA substantially outperforms the baseline MAPPO algorithm and all ablation variants, while also exhibiting zero-shot generalization across network topologies.
 These results highlight the potential of transformer-based MARL architectures to achieve scalable, transferable, and effective control in complex, large-scale networked systems.